Espresso

 • Triple = 3 shots (~3 oz)

-• Ristretto (ree-STRET-toh) — shorter extraction, more concentrated and often sweeter
+• Ristretto (ree-STRET-toh) = shorter extraction, more concentrated

-• Lungo (LOON-goh) — longer extraction, slightly more diluted and sometimes more bitter
+• Lungo (LOON-goh) = longer extraction, more diluted

 Espresso is almost always served hot.
-If you want it cold, ask for espresso over ice or a shaken espresso drink.
+For a cold version, it can be served over ice or used in shaken espresso drinks.

 Common Confusion